 The prestigious grant was awarded for AQ-Watch (Air Quality: Worldwide Analysis & Forecasting of Atmospheric Composition for Health).
 The project received funding from the European Union’s Horizon 2020 research and innovation programme under EC grant agreement No 870301.

 By combining information from multiple sources and deploying sophisticated machine learning and algorithms, BreezoMeter is able to provide air quality information at an astonishing resolution and granularity of up to 5 meters.
-As the world leader for accurate, hyper-local air quality information, they bring unique expertise to the project.
+As the world leader for accurate, hyper-local air quality research and information, they bring unique expertise to the project.

 Air Quality Resolution at 5 Meters